The Origin, Evolution and Functions of the Human Mind

 Emotions

 Emotions evolved as neural functions that go beyond simple reflexes (which lead from sensation directly to consequent muscle movement).
-In primitive organisms with small brains, the need to assess danger and to very quickly avoid risk – or the need to fight – may be counted as the most basic “emotions”.
+In primitive organisms with small brains, the need to assess danger and to very quickly avoid risk – or the need to fight – may be counted as the most basic “emotions” (if one does not count hunger, pain, and others sensations as basic emotions).

-As can easily be observed, fear or aggressiveness are not simply reflexive but can exist and continue independent of muscle movement, as when the muscles or behavior are restrained.
+As can easily be observed, fear or aggressiveness do not simply lead to resulting reflexive action but can exist and continue independent of muscle movement, as when the muscles or behavior are restrained.
 In that sense, emotions are the setting of general predispositions or moods leading to behavior patterns.
-As we know from ourselves, they may be felt in consciousness as intensely as sensory perceptions.
+As we know from ourselves, they may be felt in awareness as intensely as sensory perceptions.

 Emotions led to the valuation of human life and behavior and to human ethical “values” (not to be confused with economic/commercial values).
 Our public debate and our concerns for society return again and again to the question of the proper ethical “values” for our culture.

-The ethical emotions were generated by natural evolution and anchored in animal and human brains.
-They can be differentiated into three different categories:
+The ethical emotions were generated and anchored by natural evolution in certain centers in animal and human brains.
+They can be differentiated into three different categories and are described in detail in a separate chapter below:

-ü self-sacrifice for the good of the pack – whether in ethnic, religious, or nationalistic terms.
+ü self-sacrifice for the good of the pack.

 .